binxio/cfn-private-certificate-provider/README.md

 AWS provides a very fancy Private Certificate Authority, but it is priced at 400 usd per month.
 For a small number of certificates this is quite a hefty price.
 So this is a simple and cheap alternative.

-##  How do a create a Certificate Authority
+##  How do I create a Certificate Authority
 It is quite easy: you specify a CloudFormation resource of the [Custom::PrivateRootCertificate](docs/PrivateRootCertificate.md), as follows:

 ```yaml